Large-scale and local environmental drivers of quenching: tracing H$\alpha$ concentration in X-ray and optical galaxy groups: Discussion

 \section{Discussion}

 Here we discuss the possible physical interpretations of our results and compare our findings to previous work.
-Finally, we address the limitations due to the small galaxy samples available in this study.
+Finally, we address the limitations due to the small galaxy samples available in this study and the interpretation of the C-index.